cupnoodle/fluffyes/28-creating-ui-in-code-1.md

 The code above will produce layout like this :

 ![combined UI](https://iosimage.s3.amazonaws.com/2018/28-creating-ui-in-code/combinedUI.png)

+Pretty neat right?
+Now you can create UI Elements in code just like how you drag-and-drop in the Storyboard / Interface Builder.

+Since we used the **.frame** property to set the position and size of the UI element in this post, its position/size is fixed regardless of device screen size and orientation.
+We will explain more on how to create Auto Layout constraints for these UI element in code for the next part.

+## Extra : Frame is relative to superview